 Some of you reading this might have a lot of experience with budgeting.
 Some of you might have very little or none at all.
 Either way, we’re going to show you the budgeting method that we’ve used to pay off debt, save money, and live a life that we love.

-The information presented in this article is going to provide you the groundwork to create a budget.
+The information presented in this article is going to provide you with the groundwork to create a budget.
 If you want step-by-step help building your budget, check out our FREE 5 day budgeting workshop.